cs10/fa25/_projects/project6-proposals.md

 *We highly recommend reading through this spec in its entirety before you begin.*

 - Meeting with a Staff Member
+    - Before meeting with a staff member, you must submit your proposal.
     - You must sign-up for a 10-minute slot with a staff member to get your project approved.
 Only one member of your group needs to attend.
 Failure to be one time will mean you will need to sign-up for a new time slot; otherwise, you will get a '0' score.
-        - Click here for the [link to sign up](https://calendar.google.com/calendar/u/0/appointments/AcZssZ2gYOJsSLRS97v-zbASRViZIUo_fKvMB9qPQEQ=)
+        - Click here for the [link to sign up](https://calendar.app.google/WX8udamw8kJxfDkZ9)
-    - Meetings will run a specific times during Week 12 (April 8th through April 11th)
+    - Meetings will run at specific times during Week 12 (November 10th through November 14th)
-    - As of 4/2, there are only a limited number of spots, but we will add more.
+    - As of 11/3, there are only a limited number of spots, but we will add more.

 ## Content